nextflow-io/nextflow/docs/awscloud.rst

 .. note:: When the selected instance provides more than one ephemeral storage volume, Nextflow automatically groups all of them together in a single logical volume and mounts it to the specified path.
-Therefore the resulting instance storage size is equals to the sum of the sizes of all ephemeral volumes provided by the actual instance.
+Therefore the resulting instance storage size is equals to the sum of the sizes of all ephemeral volumes provided by the actual instance (this feature requires Nextflow version 0.27.0 or higher).

 If you want to mount a specific instance storage volume, specify the corresponding device name by using the ``instanceStorageDevice`` setting in the above configuration.
 See the Amazon documentation for details on